aheald-quadball/us-quadball-rulebook/rulebook.md

 a.
 Dodgeballs will be placed at 9 yards, 12 yards, and 27 yards from the penalty box

 b.
-The quadball will be placed 24 yards from the penalty box
+The Quadball will be placed 24 yards from the penalty box

 ![][image3]